suxi1314/test_powergraph/README.md

 ## powergraph
 https://github.com/jegonzal/PowerGraph

-## Usage and examples of topic model in powergraph
+## Usage and examples of topic model in powergraph, please read this file first!
 topic_model.html

 ## Documents of source code for topic model